crystalcrag/PocketKalc/README.md

 * **int32_t** : 32bit signed integer.
 * **string** : UTF-8 array of characters.

-You might be wondering why include 32bit numbers, when 64bit scalars are available?
-The main reason for including these, is to test integer overflow and floating precision loss.
+You might be wondering **why include 32bit numbers**, when 64bit scalars are available?
+The main reason for including these, is to test integer overflow and/or floating precision loss.
 32bit floats are massively used in the computer graphics world, and knowing their limitation is critical to avoid hard-to-debug glitches.
 Likewise, integer overflow and/or bitwise operators on signed number produces sometimes surprising results.

-For example "-4 >> 1" is supposedly undefined behavior, but the vast majority of CPU (and GPU) will allow it, and due to the 2-complement representation of negative numbers and sign extension, the result of this expression will be -2 (as expected).
-However, due to the same properties, the expression "-1 >> 1" equals to -1 (and not 0 as a more mathematically accurate answer).
+For example: right shift is a way to divide unsigned integer by a power of two.
+Applying this on a signed number is usually undefined behavior, yet it works on the majority of CPU (and GPU), thanks to the 2-complement representation of negative numbers and sign extension.
+The result of `-4 >> 1` will be -2 (as expected).
+However, due to the same properties, the expression `-1 >> 1` will equal to `-1` (and not 0 as a more mathematically accurate answer).

 Strings, however, have semantics closer to Javascript than C. They are not handled as pointers, but